Pooja-4NI24EC406/Experiment-03/README.md

 <h3>FINAL CONCLUSION</h3>
-The differential amplifier is a fundamental circuit in analog electronics, crucial for applications in op-amps, instrumentation, and communication systems.
+After simulating this circuit we get to know that,The differential amplifier is a fundamental circuit in analog electronics, crucial for applications in op-amps, instrumentation, and communication systems.
 With proper design, high gain, low noise, and excellent common-mode rejection can be achieved.
 Simulation and experimental results confirm its effectiveness in signal amplification and noise reduction.

 <h3>REFERENCE</h3>